crosscompute/crosscompute-policies/terms.md

 Effective Date: March 26, 2017

-Welcome to CrossCompute.
+Welcome to CrossCompute!
 Please read this Terms of Service agreement carefully before accessing or using CrossCompute.

 ## Definitions